arslankhanali/SpotifyGeneratePlaylist/README.md

 python3 add_songs.py "your_playlist_name"
 ```
     * you'll immediately see `Please visit this URL to authorize this application: <some long url>`
     * click on it and log into your Google Account to collect the `authorization code` and then paste it back it
+If you see "This app isn't verified", Click on 'advanced' and then on 'Go to testing (unsafe)'

 ## ToDo